REMIX: Efficient Range Query for LSM-trees: REMIX

-A REMIX consists of three components: anchor keys, cursor offsets, and run selectors.
-We define $D$ to be the maximum number of keys in a group.
-REMIX stores one anchor key every $D$ keys, requiring $1/D$ of the total key size in a level on average.
-Assuming the size of a cursor offset is $S$ bytes, REMIX requires $S\times R$ bytes to store the cursor offsets every $D$ keys, where $R$ denotes the number of sorted runs indexed by REMIX.
-A run selector requires $\lceil\log_2(R)\rceil$ bits.
-Adding all the three parts together, REMIX is expected to store $\left((\bar{L} + RS)/D + \lceil\log_{2}(R)\rceil/8\right)$ bytes per key, where $\bar{L}$ is the average anchor key size.
+REMIX metadata consists of three components: anchor keys, cursor offsets, and run selectors.
+We define $D$ to be the maximum number of keys in a segment.
+A REMIX stores one anchor key for every $D$ keys, requiring $1/D$ of the total key size in a level on average.
+Assuming the size of a cursor offset is $S$ bytes, a REMIX requires $S\times H$ bytes to store the cursor offsets for every $D$ keys, where $H$ denotes the number of runs indexed by a REMIX.
+A run selector requires $\lceil\log_2(H)\rceil$ bits.
+Adding all the three parts together, a REMIX is expected to store $\left((\bar{L} + SH)/D + \lceil\log_{2}(H)\rceil/8\right)$ bytes/key, where $\bar{L}$ is the average anchor key size.

-We estimate the storage cost of REMIX using the average KV sizes of publicly reported Facebook's production KV workloads~\cite{fb-workload12,fb-workload20}.
-In practice, $S$ is implementation-defined, and $R$ depends on the number of tables being indexed.
-In the estimation, we use cursor offsets in 4 bytes ($S=4$) so that a cursor offset can address 4\,GB space for each sorted run.
-We set the number of sorted runs to 8 ($R=8$).
-With these practical configurations, REMIX stores $\left((\bar{L} + 32)/D + 3/8\right)$ bytes/key.
+We estimate the storage cost of a REMIX using the average KV sizes publicly reported in Facebook's production KV workloads~\cite{fb-workload12,fb-workload20}.
+In practice, $S$ is implementation-defined, and $H$ depends on the number of tables being indexed.
+In the estimation, we use cursor offsets of 4 bytes ($S=4$) so that a cursor offset can address 4\,GB space for each sorted run.
+We set the number of sorted runs to 8 ($H=8$).
+With these practical configurations, a REMIX stores $\left((\bar{L} + 32)/D + 3/8\right)$ bytes/key.

-Table~\ref{tab:remix-cost} shows the storage cost of REMIX for each workload with different $D$ ($D=$16, 32, and 64).
-For comparison, it also shows the storage cost of block index (BI) and Bloom filter (BF) of the SSTable format in LevelDB and RocksDB.
-An SSTable stores one key and a block handle for each 4\,KB data block.
-The storage cost of block index is estimated by dividing the sum of average key-value size and an approximate block handle size (4\,B) by the estimated number of KV-pairs in a 4\,KB block.
+Table~\ref{tab:remix-cost} shows the REMIX storage costs for each workload with different $D$ ($D=$16, 32, and 64).
+For comparison, it also shows the storage cost of the block index (BI) and Bloom filter (BF) of the SSTable format in LevelDB and RocksDB.
+Note that table files indexed by REMIXes do not use block indexes or Bloom filters.
+An SSTable stores a key and a block handle for each 4\,KB data block.
+The block index storage cost is estimated by dividing the sum of the average KV size and an approximate block handle size (4\,B) by the estimated number of KV-pairs in a 4\,KB block.
 Bloom filters are estimated as 10 bits/key.
-The storage cost of REMIX varies from 1.0 to 5.4 bytes per key for different $D$ and $\bar{L}$.
-For every key size, increasing $D$ can substantially reduce the storage cost of REMIX.
-When $D\geq 32$, the storage cost of REMIX is comparable to SSTable with and without Bloom filters.
-The last column $\left(\frac{\text{REMIX}}{\text{data}}\right)$ shows the size ratio of REMIX to its indexed KV data.
-In the worst case (the USR store), the REMIX's size is still less than 1/10 of the KV data's size.
+The REMIX storage costs vary from 1.0 to 5.4 bytes/key for different $D$ and $\bar{L}$ values.
+For every key size, increasing $D$ can substantially reduce the REMIX storage cost.
+The last column $\left(\frac{\text{REMIX}}{\text{data}}\right)$ shows the size ratio of a REMIX to its indexed KV data.
+In the worst case (the USR store), the REMIX's size is still less than 10\% of the KV data's size.